Taylor dispersion in arbitrarily shaped axisymmetric channels

-To derive the second moment equation of Equation \ref{eq:taylor_final}, we multiply Equation \ref{eq:taylor_final} by $(x-\overline{x})^2$, directly integrate it with respect to $x$, perform integration by parts, and divide both sides by $\overline{c}$.
+To derive the second moment equation of Equation \ref{eq:taylor_final}, we multiply Equation \ref{eq:taylor_final} by $(x-\overline{x})^2$, apply the axial average operation, perform integration by parts, and divide both sides by $\overline{c}$.
 This then yields the following ODE for the dynamics of $\sigma_x^2$: